Skip to main content

 Learn more

 Our national campaign unites a community of security officers and supporters dedicated to bringing good jobs and higher standards to the entire security industry.
-We are 65,000 union security officers strong and growing, with a commitment to winning respect, at least $15 an hour and Unions for All.
+We are over 75,000 union security officers strong in cities like Seattle, Portland, Oakland, San Francisco, Los Angeles, Houston, Minneapolis, Denver, Chicago, New York City, Philadelphia, Pittsburgh, Boston, D.C., and many more.

 Learn more